MCP

 |---|---|

-| Chat-driven analysis (“Check cycles in this project”) | MCP — AI calls tools on demand |
+| Chat-driven analysis (“Run agent architecture analysis on this project”) | MCP — AI calls tools on demand |

-| Pre-commit hooks, CI/CD pipelines | CLI — arxo analyze, arxo doctor |
+| Pre-commit hooks, CI/CD pipelines | CLI — arxo analyze |

 | Real-time analysis as you code, inline violations | IDE extension — Arxo VS Code extension |

-MCP is ideal when you want to ask natural-language questions and get architecture insights within the AI chat, without leaving your editor.
+MCP is ideal when you want to ask natural-language questions and get agent architecture insights within the AI chat, without leaving your editor.

 Features